 Might some stress actually keep us healthy?

-That’s what the theory of hormesis suggests ie repeated but not continuous mild stress helps keep the immune system resilient.
-So far this theory relies on evidence from trials in creatures like rats rather than humans, so may or not be applicable in practice.
+The theory of hormesis suggests that repeated, but not continuous, mild stress helps keep our immune system resilient.
+So far, this theory relies on evidence from trials in creatures like rats rather than humans, so may or not be applicable in practice.

-However, in evolutionary terms this would probably make sense.
-For most of our time on earth humans have been susceptible to stress (hunting or being hunted, experiencing famine and drought, working very long hours with few holidays, vulnerable to wars and crimes).
-If we fell ill quickly as a result then the human race probably wouldn't have survived.
-We're actually quite a resilient and adaptable species.
+However, in evolutionary terms, hormesis makes sense.
+For most of our time on earth, humans have been susceptible to stress, for instance, hunting or being hunted, experiencing famine and drought, working very long hours with few holidays, being vulnerable to wars and crimes.
+If we were to fall ill quickly as a result of these kinds of stress, then the human race probably would not have survived as long as it has.
+We're a resilient and adaptable species.

 - Stress is a feeling of being under too much emotional or physical pressure.

-- Repeated but not continuous mild stress is probably good for us – helping build our resilience.
+- Repeated, but not continuous, mild stress is probably good for us and helps build our resilience.

-- However, chronic stress (i.e. significant and prolonged) can increase the likelihood of both mental and physical illness (including angina, heart attack, type 2 diabetes and catching infection), as well as adopting unhealthy habits, such as drinking too much.
+- However, chronic stress (i.e., significant, prolonged stress) can increase the likelihood of both mental and physical illness (including bowel disorders, heart attack, type 2 diabetes and vulnerability to catching infection), as well as increasing the adoption of unhealthy ‘coping’ habits, such as smoking or drinking too much.